6 Remarketing Benefits for Ecommerce from an AdWords Pro

 Share this tweet: http://ctt.ec/3Mg6e

 In my experience, I’ve seen tremendous success with Remarketing campaigns.
-Conversion rate is higher and it usually has a lower Cost Per Click.
+The conversion rate is higher and it usually has a lower Cost Per Click.

 4. Expand to Dynamic Remarketing